 The following forms are required for the application.
-Please note that the forms that must be submitted and the language that should be used will differ depending on the type of research (AMED-CREST or PRIME).
+Note that the forms necessary for submissions vary between research types (AMED-CREST or PRIME).
 Be sure to fill out each item in the forms concisely and clearly.
 With regard to the acceptance period for proposal documents and submissions, please refer to Chapter 4.